|

 Avoiding PDT Classification

-Trades of equity and index options do count towards the “3 or more trades of securities.”
-So if you plan on trading options, you’ll need to keep your trading activity below that level.
-Alternatively, you could place your option trades inside a cash account, which would automatically avoid the PDT flag.
+Trading equity and index options do count towards the "3 or more trades of securities."
+If you plan to trade options, keep your activity below this threshold, or use a cash account to automatically avoid the PDT flag.
+Note that not all option strategies are available in a cash account—only buying calls and puts and selling covered calls and cash-secured puts.

 Day Trading with TastyTrade’s Software